bencheeorg/benchee/README.md

 These numbers are not a limitation of Benchee, but of the Operating System (or at the very least how erlang makes it available).

 If your benchmark takes 100s of microseconds this likely has no/little impact, but **if you want to do extremely nano benchmarks we recommend doing them on Linux**.

+So, what happens if a function executes too fast for Benchee to measure?
+If Benchee recognizes this (not always possible) it will automatically take the function and repeat it multiple times.
+This way a function that takes 2 microseconds will take ~20 microseconds and differences can be measured even with microsecond accuracy.
+Naturally, this comes at several disadvantages:

+* The looping/repetition code is now measured alongside the function
+* essentially every single measurement is now an average across 10 runs making lots of statistics less meaningful

+Benchee will print a big warning when this happens.
 #### Measuring Memory Consumption

 Starting with version 0.13, users can now get measurements of how much memory their benchmarked scenarios use.
 The measurement is **limited to the process that Benchee executes your provided code in** - i.e. other processes (like worker pools)/the whole BEAM isn't taken into account.